Holiday (Madonna song): Chart performance

-Upon its release, "Holiday" achieved significant chart success in the United States.
-Paired with "Lucky Star", it debuted at number 31 Billboards Dance Club Songs chart on August 27, 1983, and reached the top spot four weeks later, remaining there for five consecutive weeks; it marked Madonna's first number-one on any Billboard chart.
-It ended 1983 as the third highest-ranking song on the Dance Club Songs chart.
-As a stand-alone single, "Holiday" entered the Billboard Hot 100 at number 88 on October 29, 1983, peaking at number 16 in January 1984 and staying on the chart for 21 weeks.
-The track was ranked number 79 on Billboards year-end Hot 100 chart for 1984.
-Despite not entering the Hot 100's top ten, Madonna later referred to "Holiday" as one of her favorite hits, only to be reminded during a 2005 interview that it had peaked at number 16.
-In Canada, it peaked at number 32 on RPMs Top Singles chart.
+In the United States, the double-sided single "Holiday" / "Lucky Star" reached number one on Billboards Dance Club Songs chart dated September 24, 1983, giving Madonna her first number-one hit on any Billboard survey.
+It remained at the top for five consecutive weeks and finished 1983 as the third best-performing song on the year-end Dance Club Songs chart.
+As a stand-alone single, "Holiday" debuted at number 88 on the Billboard Hot 100 on October 29, 1983, and peaked at number 16 in January 1984.
+This marked a milestone for Benitez, becoming the first song produced by an active club DJ to reach the Hot 100.
+"Holiday" was later ranked number 79 on Billboards year-end Hot 100 chart for 1984.
+Despite not entering the Hot 100's top ten, Madonna later referred to "Holiday" as one of her favorite hits.
+As of August 2024, Billboard ranked it as her 37th most successful Hot 100 entry.
+In Canada, "Holiday" peaked at number 32 on the RPM 50 Singles chart, becoming Madonna's first top 40 hit in the nation.

-Internationally, "Holiday" became Madonna’s first major hit in several markets.
-In the United Kingdom, it initially peaked at number six in early 1984, then reached number two during its 1985 re-release —just behind her own "Into the Groove"— and climbed to number five during its third release in 1991.
-With over 700,000 copies sold, it remains her fourth most successful single in the UK.
-In Australia, the track peaked at number four and spent 16 weeks on the Kent Music Report chart, while in New Zealand, it reached number seven.
-Across Europe, it placed within the top three in Finland, Italy, and Ireland, and reached the top ten in Belgium and the Netherlands.
-By September 1985, "Holiday" had sold an estimated 1.5 million copies in Europe.
-In a 2012 interview, Pure Energy, the song’s writers, revealed that its commercial success allowed them to leave a boarding house and improve their financial situation.
+Internationally, "Holiday" became Madonna's first major hit in several territories.
+In the United Kingdom, it peaked at number six upon its initial release in 1984.
+During its 1985 reissue, the single spent three weeks in the top 40 before climbing into the top 10 and eventually reaching a new peak of number two, behind Madonna's own "Into the Groove".
+The 1991 reissue also proved successful, reaching number five.
+With over 700,000 copies sold, "Holiday" remains Madonna's fourth most successful single in the UK.
+Elsewhere, the song reached number four in Australia and number seven in New Zealand, while charting within the top three in Finland, Ireland and Italy, and the top ten in Belgium and the Netherlands.
+On the European Hot 100 Singles chart, "Holiday" peaked at number 14 in March 1984, re-entered at number 80 following its 1985 reissue, and later reached a new peak of number 13 during its 1991 re-release.
+By September 1985, sales of the single had surpassed 1.5 million copies across Europe.
+In a 2012 interview, Hudson and Stevens-Crowder revealed that the song's commercial success allowed them to leave a boarding house and improve their financial situation.